 Type: Self-guided walking tour, zoo exhibit.

-There is also a separate house-like enclosure where you can view Rodrigues fruit bats and Malayan Flying Fox bats, but you can easily skip it if you’d prefer to remain bat-free.
-The bats are not visible unless you enter the clearly labeled exhibit.
+There is also a separate house-like enclosure where you can view Rodrigues fruit bats and Malayan Flying Fox bats.
+You can easily skip the bats if you’d prefer to remain bat-free.
+The bats are not visible unless you enter the clearly-labeled exhibit.

-When To Go: The Bengal tigers are most active in the early morning and between 4-5pm (because they know they’re about to be fed).
-Otherwise, much of the Trek is shaded and cooler than other areas in the Animal Kingdom, which makes it a good choice during the afternoon heat when attraction lines are at their longest.
-Check your Times Guide to see if the Trek closes before the rest of Animal Kingdom.
-It may if Animal Kingdom is open past 5pm and it gets dark early.
+When To Go: The Bengal tigers are most active in the early morning and between 4pm and 5pm.
+Otherwise, much of the Trek is shaded and cooler than other areas in the Animal Kingdom.
+This makes it a good choice to visit during the afternoon heat when attraction lines are at their longest.
+Maharajah typically closes before dusk and as early as 5pm.
+Double check your Times Guide if you’re planning on visiting late.
+It also typically opens an hour after the rest of Disney’s Animal Kingdom.

 Commentary: No one themes an area like Disney and no zoo on the planet puts in as much time, effort, and money into creating an experience as authentic as Disney does.
 You have the opportunity to view a number of rare endangered species in some of the best exhibits in the world.
-If it sounds like I’m strong-arming you into doing something you don’t want to do, it’s only because so many people skip these wonderful trails.
+If it sounds like I’m strong-arming you into doing something that you don’t want to do, it’s only because so many people skip these wonderful trails.
 Don’t be one of them.
-You’ll miss out on much more than you could ever gain from another ride on DINOSAUR.
+Like Gorilla Falls and Kilimanjaro Safaris, animal non-appearances are what may bring the experience down.